 Text analytics should help you to understand the drivers

 The basics need to be right.
 If you use good quality text and sentiment analysis, you should at least know what your customers talk about.
 But that is just the first step.

-I had a conversation once with one leader in banking sector, which could be summed up like this:
+I had a conversation once with one leader in the banking sector, which could be summed up like this:

 What you need instead is a thorough understanding of the drivers – how each topic impacts the customer experience.
-How much higher is the impact of high cost of credit cards compared to the impact of rude customer service?
+How much higher is the impact of the high cost of credit cards compared to the impact of rude customer service?

 The key is to understand the relative importance of each topic – and how much each of them impacts your overall customer experience.
 Only that way you can start to make choices in a rational manner.